Marie Yovanovitch’s Family: 5 Fast Facts You Need to Know

 Marie Yovanovitch’s family fled the Soviet Union before she was born.
 She has never been married, and does not have a husband or children.
 Her parents, Nadia and Michel Yovanovitch, were Ukrainian.
 They moved to Canada to escape the Soviet Union, then eventually moved again to Connecticut, where Yovanovitch was raised.

-Yovanovitch has said of her parents, “My parents’ lives were changed forever by the Communist and Nazi regimes.
+When Yovanovitch was confirmed as the U.S. Ambassador to Ukraine in 2016, Yovanovitch said of her parents, “My parents’ lives were changed forever by the Communist and Nazi regimes.
 They survived poverty, war, displacement and finally arrived in the United States with me in tow, in search of freedom, opportunity, dignity and accountability.”

-1. Yovanovitch Was Born in Canada & Came to the United States When She Was Three Years Old
+During Yovanovitch’s November 2019 testimony, Connecticut Congressman Jim Himes made reference to Yovanovitch’s family saying that the former ambassador’s family had “fled communism and Nazism, [and] served this country beautifully for 33 years.”

+1. Yovanovitch’s Mother Died Less Than a Month Before Her Impeachment Inquiry Testimony

+Marie Yovanovitch’s mother, Nadia, died on October 24, according to an online obituary.
+At the time of her death, Nadia Yovanovitch had been living in Virginia.
+She was 91 years old.
+Yovanovitch’s brother, Andre, paid tribute to his mother in a Facebook post that read, “Sadly, my mother passed earlier this week after 91 wonderful years of life.
+We miss her dearly, but feel comfort that she was surrounded by family in the end as she had wanted and is now in a better place with our father.”

 According to The New York Times, Yovanovitch was born in Canada and moved to the United States when she was three years old.
-She and her parents lived in Connecticut, and she attended a private school in the area called The Kent School.
+She and her parents lived in Connecticut, and she attended a private school in the area called The Kent School, where her parents worked as language teachers.

+On Nadia Yovanovitch’s obituary page, one commenter paid tribute saying, “Nadia was a very special person.
+She was my German teacher at Kent School in Connecticut.
+Her husband was my French teacher and advisor.
+The Yovanovitchs were a second family to me while at boarding school.
+Nadia greatly influenced my life for the better.
+I think of her often.
+Her and her husbands kindness constantly are with me.
+I profoundly miss her.”

+Yovanovitch was extremely close with her mother.
+At 88 years old, Nadia accompanied Yovanovitch to her confirmation.
+Michel had already died by that point, but Yovanovitch said that if her father had been there, “[he] would have been so moved.”

 Yovanovitch became a naturalized United States citizen when she was 18 years old.
 She grew up speaking Russian as her first language, and attended Princeton University as an undergraduate.
 Per her State Department bio, she majored in History and Russian Studies during her time at Princeton.
 Shortly after she graduated from college, she joined the State Department, specializing in Eurasia.